ericoporto/ags-manual-wiki/Tumbleweed_translation.md

 * The buttons has the GUI-ID 2.
 If you take a look at the GUI "gMaingui", you can see several buttons.
 The one with the ID 2 will be used for the action you define here.
-* The button will use the spriteslot 63 as the default graphic and spriteslot 64, if it's highlighted.
+* The button will use the sprite-slot 63 as the default graphic and sprite-slot 64, if it's highlighted.
   This can be a little bit confusing, since if you look at `gMaingui`, those graphics have already been assigned.
 But you also need to define the graphics